aijay3/Live-Radar-Demonstrator-using-Raw-ADC-Data-in-Python/README.md

 ### Connecting the Hardware

-1. Connect the XWR1843 EVM to the DCA1000 EVM using the MMWAVEICBOOST adapter board.
+1. Connect the XWR1843 EVM to the DCA1000 EVM.
 2. Connect the DCA1000 EVM to your computer using an Ethernet cable.
 3. Connect the XWR1843 EVM to your computer using a USB cable for serial configuration.